Atlanta murders of 1979–1981: Later developments

-In a September 1986 issue of American music magazine Spin, journalists Robert Keating and Barry Michael Cooper (the latter of whom would later find fame as a screenwriter) reported that the Georgia Bureau of Investigation – who had been conducting a secret investigation into potential involvement of the Ku Klux Klan in the crimes, in tandem to that of the Special Task Force on Missing and Murdered Children – discovered members of the group may have been involved in the murder of victim Lubie Geter, and may have been linked to the murders of fourteen others.
-Allegedly, a family of Klansmembers living outside of Atlanta had hoped to ignite a race war in Atlanta, and attempted to recruit others for this purpose.
+In a September 1986 issue of American music magazine Spin, journalists Robert Keating and Barry Michael Cooper (the latter of whom would later find fame as a screenwriter) reported that the Georgia Bureau of Investigation (GBI)– who had been conducting a secret investigation into potential involvement of the Ku Klux Klan in the crimes, in tandem with that of the Special Task Force on Missing and Murdered Children – discovered members of the KKK may have been involved in the murder of victim Lubie Geter, and may have been linked to the murders of fourteen others.
+Allegedly, a family of Klan members living outside of Atlanta had hoped to ignite a race war in Atlanta, and attempted to recruit others for this purpose.
 Charles T. Sanders, a narcotics dealer and recruiter for the group, was said to have told a criminal informant he intended to kill Geter several weeks before his body was found.
 After Geter had backed a go-cart into his car, Sanders allegedly told the informant "I'm gonna kill that black bastard.
 I'm gonna strangle him with my dick."
-Shortly thereafter, Sander's brother Don was recorded telling another Klan member he was going out to look for "another little boy."
-Additionally, Charles Sanders was said to have a scar matching a description given by an eyewitness who reported seeing Geter enter the car of a White man with a "jagged scar on his neck," and a dog with similar hair to that found on Geter's and other victims' bodies.
-The article reported that, in 1981, members of the GBI and officials in other law enforcement agencies opted to close their investigation and seal their findings, before a handwritten transcript of a conversation between Klansmembers regarding Geter's murder was sent anonymously to Lynn Whatley in 1985, an attorney who was then representing Wayne Williams.
+Shortly thereafter, Sanders' brother Don was recorded telling another Klan member he was going out to look for "another little boy."
+Additionally, Charles Sanders was said to have a scar matching a description given by an eyewitness who reported seeing Geter enter the car of a white man with a "jagged scar on his neck," and a dog with hair similar to that which was found on Geter's and other victims' bodies.
+The article reported that in 1981, members of the GBI and officials in other law enforcement agencies opted to close their investigation and seal their findings.
+A handwritten transcript of a conversation between Klan members regarding Geter's murder was sent anonymously to Lynn Whatley in 1985, an attorney who was then representing Wayne Williams.

 At a 1991 hearing on Williams' request for a new trial, wherein he was represented by attorneys Alan Dershowitz, William Kunstler, and Bobby Lee Cook, investigators from both Atlanta and Georgia law-enforcement agencies testified they had little or no knowledge of the GBI's investigation.
 At the same hearing, an informant for the GBI reported that in 1981, Charles Sanders had admitted to killing Geter while Whitaker was wearing a concealed microphone.
 In May 2004, about six months after becoming the DeKalb County Police Chief in November 2003, Louis Graham reopened the investigations into the deaths of the five DeKalb County victims: 10-year-old Aaron Wyche, 13-year-old Curtis Walker, 9-year-old Yusuf Bell, 17-year-old William Barrett, and 11-year-old Patrick Baltazar.
 Graham, one of the original investigators in these cases, said he doubted that Wayne Williams, the man convicted of two of the killings and blamed for 22 others, was guilty of all of them.

-On June 21, 2006, the DeKalb County Police dropped its reinvestigation of the Atlanta child murders.
+On June 21, 2006, the DeKalb County Police dropped its re-investigation of the Atlanta child murders.
 After resigning, Graham was replaced by the acting chief, Nick Marinelli, who said, "We dredged up what we had, and nothing has panned out, so until something does or additional evidence comes our way, or there's forensic feedback from existing evidence, we will continue to pursue the [other] cold cases that are [with]in our reach."